srsapireddy/OpenLANE_EDA/README.md

 ![power](https://github.com/srsapireddy/Images/blob/main/61.jpg?raw=true)
 ![noise](https://github.com/srsapireddy/Images/blob/main/60.PNG?raw=true)
 * De-coupling capacitors are huge capacitors that are filled with charge.
 The voltage across the de-coupling capacitor is like that across the power supply.
 Whenever the circuit switches, the de-coupling capacitance provides a power supply to the circuit.
 This means the de-coupling capacitor de-couples the circuit from the main supply.
 Whenever the switching happens, the de-coupling capacitor will send the current to the circuit.
 These decoupling capacitors are placed close to the circuit to reduce the voltage drop.
 The de-coupling capacitor supplies the amount of current needed by the circuit during switching.
 We use the de-coupling capacitor to charge the circuit.
 Whenever there is a switching activity, the de-coupling capacitor loses some charge to the circuit.
-Whenever there is no switching activity, the de-coupling capacitor replenishes its charge from the power supply.
+Whenever there is no switching activity, the de-coupling capacitor replenishes its charge from the power supply.</br>
 ![Capacitors](https://github.com/srsapireddy/Images/blob/main/59.PNG?raw=true)
 * This also reduces the crosstalk problem.
 Power Planning